Our aims for history at St Thomas Becket

 We aim to provide a high quality history curriculum for our pupils which will foster a curiosity and fascination for history and develop an understanding of Britain’s past and how history has influenced and shaped their local area, their country and the wider world.
-We also want them to understand their place in the world and the impact that events in the past have had on their lives today.
+We also want our pupils to understand their place in the world and the impact that events in the past have had on their lives today.
 In addition to this, we recognise the important role that history plays in preparing our children with skills that they can use for life, raising their aspirations, and helping them to understand how to be good and responsible citizens, and to understand change and development in society.

 In Key Stage One, the children’s learning in history focuses on the world around them and their living memory of history before moving to events that go beyond living history.
 This will ensure a firm foundation for Key Stage Two history.
 In Key Stage Two, the history curriculum is taught in chronological order to enable children to reference previous events in time and to build on this prior learning over the course of both of their year group’s topics and from year to year.
-The key concepts of chronology, invasion, settlement, civilisation, law and legacy are threaded throughout all of our history topics across the school in order to build on and develop the children’s historical knowledge and understanding and to enable them to make links in their learning.
+The key concepts of chronology, invasion, settlement, empire, civilisation, law and legacy are threaded throughout all of our history topics across the school in order to build on and develop the children’s historical knowledge and understanding and to enable them to make links in their learning.

 Our children are encouraged to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
 Through the teaching of history, we endeavour to teach children to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.